STEP-UP is an intensive nationwide research opportunity open to current college students.

 Under the direction of WashU clinician-researchers Ana Maria Arbelaez, MD, Dominic Reeds, MD, and Rita Brookheart, PhD, STEP-UP introduces young investigators under-represented in medicine (URiM) to medical research related to nutrition, obesity, diabetes and related disorders (NODR) and furthers their existing interest.

-The ten-week intensive program includes a mentored human-subjects research experience, didactic coursework, and weekly professional development seminars.
+The ten-week intensive program includes a mentored biomedical research experience, didactic coursework, and weekly professional development seminars.
 Scholars are encouraged to participate in a second year of engagement to serve as near-peer mentors, and continue their mentored research projects.
-Program dates are May 31 – August 7, 2022.
+Program dates are May 23 – August 2, 2023.

 Selected participants are provided with training on fundamental concepts of T1 – T4 research.
 They are provided with opportunities for interactions with outstanding mentors and other scholars participating in summer training programs at WashU and other institutions.
 They will also have ongoing engagement in an online format after the summer sessions.
 Students work with Washington University School of Medicine to secure a research institution and mentor.
 It is recommended that students conduct research at an institution within commuting distance of their residence.
 Students interested in conducting research at an institution not in proximity to their residents must make their own housing and transportation arrangements.

 Please note: We plan to offer an in-person experience for summer 2023.
 Proof of vaccination will be required for those on-campus per WashU COVID-19 Vaccination Policy and STEP-UP program participants must adhere to all WashU requirements for being on campus.

 STEP-UP offers a select group of students accelerated didactic sessions, plus mentor-supported research education while providing: